InnerSourceCommons/InnerSourcePatterns/donut-get-contributor-despite-silo.md

 - Managers (middle-management) have a percentage of their bonus associated to contribution and the results of InnerSource projects not directly related/sponsored by their business units.
+- Utilize any existing engineering-wide bonus that allots some percentage of each employee's bonus to be aligned with Inner Source interactions.
+It could be # of commits, or commits + issues + documentation + chat interaction, etc. Utilize some kind of personally-linked statistic to fill, for example, 15% of each employees bonus.
+Note that this encourages after-hours type work more-so than regular work-week hours, but if combined with other solutions above, could hit the issue from multiple angles. (used partially @ RedHat)

 ## Resulting Context

-- The top management communication of the strategic decision to plan and commit 85% of developers capacity and have 15% buffer for other company iniciatives, for instance InnerSource projects, shows their support and sets a clear sign that InnerSource is part of the corporate goal and get executive air cover.
+- The top management communication of the strategic decision to plan and commit 85% of developers capacity and have 15% buffer for other company initiatives, for instance InnerSource projects, shows their support and sets a clear sign that InnerSource is part of the corporate goal and get executive air cover.
 - Allocation of corporate funds to business units for reimbursement of